How To Plan A Salt Lake City To Yellowstone Road Trip

 Inspiration Point view over Lower Yellowstone Falls

-4. Teton Village Hotels
+4. Teton Village

 Teton Village is a quieter and more upscale place to stay when visiting Grand Teton.
 You might want to consider a hotel here instead of Jackson.

-5. Hotels Between Grand Teton And Yellowstone
+5. Between Grand Teton And Yellowstone

 There are a handful of remote hotel options between Grand Teton and Yellowstone which give you more of a national park feel.
 Consider staying near Moran for a night after leaving Grand Teton and before heading into Yellowstone.

-6. Yellowstone Hotels
+6. Yellowstone

 Yellowstone is a different beast altogether when it comes to booking accommodation.
 You must book in advance for stays in the summer months.
 Shoulder seasons give you more flexibility and potential for last minute bookings but we still don’t recommend risking leaving it late.